How to get anything you want in life – pretty bold statement in that headline, right? Well I think I can back it up.

 What you’ll find is sooner than you think, you’ll have a tough time spending all the money.
 And this helps to keep things in perspective about what you really need and what you really want in life.

-19) Find an Accountability Partner
+19) Get Anything You Want By Finding an Accountability Partner

 After we got back from our life changing trip to Brazil for Carnival, my friend Ryan and I each took different paths.